Faculty: Business and Law

 You’re in your first interview after finishing your law degree and, whilst you have received many warnings about this dreaded question, a smile forms on your lips, you straighten your back and your heart swells with pride as you prepare to confidently divulge your experiences at Anglia Ruskin University’s first and Cambridge’s only Pro Bono Law Clinic.
 An invaluable opportunity for ARU Law students to work on real-life cases, under the supervision of qualified solicitors.

-Last year, a number of current Law students at ARU had requested a Law Clinic, understanding the benefits it would bring, and the response from the Law School was positive.
+Last year, a number of Law students at ARU had requested a Law Clinic, understanding the benefits it would bring, and the response was positive.
 We knew that the establishment of a clinic was in the near future but we certainly did not expect that it would be during our time as students at the University.

 We’re really proud to have paved the way for future ARU Law students and be lucky enough to be the first students to actively get involved with setting up the clinic.
 The Clinic is now fully kitted out and we were lucky enough to have a tour of this exciting new facility!